ogarreche/XAI_metrics/README.md

 generate accurate XAI explanations in real-time to detect intrusions in a timely manner.

-The efficiency (amount of time in hours) for generating SHAP and LIME explanations for different AI models and different number of samples.
+TABLE 11: The efficiency (amount of time in hours) for generating SHAP and LIME explanations for different AI models and different number of samples.

 ![image](https://github.com/ogarreche/XAI_metrics/assets/55901425/9eb345df-d07b-4860-88c0-13b0210ae9b4)

 Main Insights:

+-Given these results, we have the following recommendations from computational efficiency perspective: (i) the best choice for SHAP is to pair it with LGBM, RF, or DNN for global explanations, (ii) the usage of SHAP is better than LIME for local explanations, and (iii) adapting LIME for global explanations is more efficient compared to SHAP.
+See Table 11.

 5. Completeness

 The completeness characteristic of an